linusheinsvig/cookin/README.md

 ## The Skeleton Plane
 ### Wireframes

+#### Home Page
+The main attraction on the home page is the image carusel in the middle looping through recipes in the database.
+The images also contains the name of the recipe and a link to see the full recipe.
 ![Alt text](<Cookin Home Page.png>)

+#### Recipe Page
+The recipe page contains of cards for all the recipes in the database which are all clickable and takes the user to the recipe datails page.
 ![Alt text](<Cookin Recipe Page.png>)

+#### Recipe Datails Page
+The datails page gives the user a bigger picture of the recipe on the left hand side.
+On the right hand side the user gets a full decription of the recipe.
 ![Alt text](<Cookin Recipe Details.png>)

 ## The Surface Plane